CumulusNetworks/docs/content/cumulus-linux-50/System-Configuration/Configuring-a-Global-Proxy.md

 weight: 260
 toc: 3
 ---
 You configure {{<exlink url="https://wiki.archlinux.org/index.php/proxy_settings" text="global HTTP and HTTPS proxies">}} in the `/etc/profile.d/` directory of Cumulus Linux.
-Set the `http_proxy` and `https_proxy` variables, which tells the switch the address of the proxy server to use to fetch URLs on the command line.
-This is useful for programs such as `apt`/`apt-get`, `curl` and `wget`, which can all use this proxy.
+Set the `http_proxy` and `https_proxy` variables to configure the switch with the address of the proxy server you want to use to get URLs on the command line.
+This is useful for programs such as `apt`, `apt-get`, `curl` and `wget`, which can all use this proxy.

 1. In a terminal, create a new file in the `/etc/profile.d/` directory.
-In the code example below, the file is called `proxy.sh`, and is created using the text editor `nano`.
+In the example below, the file is called `proxy.sh`, and is created using the text editor `nano`.

     ```
     cumulus@switch:~$ sudo nano /etc/profile.d/proxy.sh